cysouw/diathesis/text/c10_participle.md

 - In meiner Umgebung wird nicht gestorben.^[~~DWDS~~: Die Zeit, 05.03.2017 (online).]
 :::

-In some specific contexts this impersonal construction also seems possible for transitive verbs with accusative arguments like *überarbeiten* 'to rework' [@next a] or even ditransitive verbs like *geben* 'to give [@next b].
-However, note that in all such cases it appears to be impossible to retain any of the non-subject arguments, so these impersonal passives can be analysed as being stacked on top of an action focus diathesis (see [@sec:adverbial-action-focus]) dropping the accusative role and leading to an intransitive verb.
+In some specific contexts this impersonal construction also seems possible for transitive verbs like *überarbeiten* 'to rework' [@next a] or even ditransitive verbs like *geben* 'to give' [@next b].
+However, note that in all such cases it appears to be impossible to retain any of the non-subject arguments [@next c], so these impersonal passives can be analysed as being stacked on top of an action focus diathesis (see [@sec:adverbial-action-focus]) dropping the accusative role and leading to an intransitive verb.

 ::: ex
 - Ich überarbeite den Aufsatz. \
-  Morgen wird überarbeitet!
+  Morgen wird dann weiter überarbeitet.
 - Ich schenke dir die Bücher. \
-  Geschenkt wird erst morgen.
+  Geschenkt wird erst morgen wieder.
-- ^* Erst morgen wird dir geschenkt.
+- ^* Erst morgen wird dir wieder geschenkt.
 :::

-There is a recurrent usage of the term *Reflexivpassiv* in the German grammatical literature [e.g. @eisenberg2006a: 131; @lasch2016: 119].
-This does not appear to be a special diathesis, but rather a side-effect of an impersonal passive stacked on top of any construction with a reflexive pronoun.
+Related to impersonal passives, there is a recurrent proposal for a special *Reflexivpassiv* in the German grammatical literature [e.g. @eisenberg2006a: 131; @lasch2016: 119].
+This does not appear to be a special diathesis, but rather an effect of an impersonal passive stacked on top of any construction with a reflexive pronoun.
 For example, verbs with obligatory reflexive pronouns retain this reflexive pronoun in an impersonal passive, like *konzentrieren* 'to concentrate' [@next a], see [@sec:reflexive-obligatory-accusative-reflexive].
-Also, sentence constructions that include a reflexive pronoun because of another diathesis can be used with an impersonal passive (i.e. stacking of diatheses).
+Also, sentence constructions that include a reflexive pronoun because of another diathesis can be stacked with an impersonal passive on top.
 For example *kümmern* 'to worry, to take care' shows a conversive diathesis with an reflexive pronoun (see [@sec:reflexive-preposition-passive]) and retains this reflexive pronoun in an impersonal passive [@next b].
 Similarly, regular 'self-inflicting' reflexive constructions retain the reflexive pronoun in an impersonal passive [@next c].
-In summary, the *Reflexivpassiv* is not a separate phenomenon and the term should preferably not be used.
+In summary, the *Reflexivpassiv* is not a separate phenomenon, but a combination of two separate diatheses.
+The term should preferably not be used.

 ::: ex
 - Die Regierung hat sich konzentriert auf die systemrelevanten Banken. \